lasseignelab/230323_JW_DiseaseNetworks/README.md

 ## Purpose

-**The purpose of this research is to investigate the tissue-specific expression and regulatory landscape of human *SETBP1* in GTEx tissues** This repository contains the code and accompanying data for our analysis of the tissue-specific expression and regulation of transcription factor (TF) *SETBP1* across 31 non-diseased human tissues part of the
+**The purpose of this research is to investigate the tissue-specific expression and TF activity landscape of human *SETBP1* in GTEx tissues** This repository contains the code and accompanying data for our analysis of the tissue-specific expression and regulation of transcription factor (TF) *SETBP1* across 31 non-diseased human tissues part of the